RishiGupta12/SerialPundit/README.md

 ##Getting started

 The folder prebuilt-release in this repository contains ready-to-use jar file (scm-1.0.4.jar) that can be imported in any project and referenced right away.
-Simply add scm-1.0.4.jar in your project as external library.
+Simply add scm-1.0.4.jar in your project as an external library.

 To add a jar in Eclipse, right-click on the Project → Build Path → Configure Build Path.
 Under Libraries tab, click Add Jars or Add External JARs and give the scm-1.0.4.jar.